 Audit Last Year’s Enrollment Success

-- What were the most time-consuming tasks from enrollment? - Did 500 some employees wait until the last minute to submit their paperwork, leaving your HR department scrambled for time at the end of the period?
+- What were the most time-consuming tasks from enrollment? - Did 500 employees wait until the last minute to submit their paperwork, leaving your HR department scrambling for time at the end of the period?
 Set a company-wide deadline in advance of the paperwork to urge employees to submit earlier to give your team a break!

 Make the Necessary Changes to Your Existing Strategy

-Whether you already have a strategy in place or are building a new one, you’ll want to make sure it considers your existing workforce as it stands, this open enrollment season.
+Whether you already have a strategy in place or are building a new one, you’ll want to make sure it considers your existing workforce as it stands this open enrollment season.
 Remember, many changes may have happened over the course of the year, altering how you communicate the benefits.

 80% of Americans spend less than an hour researching benefit options, and 90% keep the same plan from year to year.
 Yet for most employees, their circumstances change annually — whether it be the number of their dependents, their overall health and health care usage or their pay.”